1. Home

 What Are Some Common Knee Osteoarthritis Symptoms?

 Many people with knee osteoarthritis may not experience symptoms at all.
-One study looked at MRIs of people with no knee pain, yet found knee osteoarthritis present in 19-43% of people over 40 years old.
-(3)
+One study looked at MRIs of people with no knee pain, yet found knee osteoarthritis present in 19-43% of people over forty.3

 On the other hand, many people with even mild to moderate OA will experience symptoms like joint stiffness, loss of mobility, pain, and swelling.
-These symptoms can lead to decreased activity as a means to avoid or lessen pain intensity.
+These symptoms can lead to decreased activity to avoid or lessen pain intensity.

-When you are less active, your muscles become weaker, which can lead to more stress and strain on the joint.
-This can be a frustrating cycle, but let’s look at some simple exercises to reverse this slow decline so you can begin to regain physical function in your knees.
-(2)
+When you are less active, your muscles weaken, leading to more stress and strain on the joint.
+This can be a frustrating cycle, but let’s look at some simple exercises to reverse this slow decline so you can regain physical function in your knees.2

 Exercise-Based Options for Knee Osteoarthritis

 Knee osteoarthritis treatment options include exercise, physical therapy, weight loss, knee braces, medications, and injections.
 There are also a handful of daily habit changes that can come in handy.
 Adding light aerobic activities, like walking with friends, can be helpful.
-It’s also important to make sure you get plenty of sleep to nourish and strengthen your body.
+Getting plenty of sleep is also important to nourish and strengthen your body.

-Let’s take a look at how good movement and exercise can help to prevent or manage your knee pain.
+Let’s look at how good movement and exercise can help prevent or manage your knee pain.

 How Can Exercise Help?